openmiblab/ppln-ibeat-totseg/README.md

 ---
 ## Stage 5: Build mosaic displays of edited organs

 After editing some or all of your masks, you can build mosaic displays of the edited organs.
 Results will be saved in a folder called **stage_5_display**.
+This is similar to building mosaics in step 2, except that this will pick up edited rather than autosegmented organs.

-This builds mosaics for all available organs:
+Builds mosaics for all available edited organs:

 ```bash
 python -m totseg.stage_5_display --build=$data